Chausie: Coat colors and patterns

 Solid black Chausies may have faint tabby markings (called ghost markings) as kittens, but usually acquire a dense, even black pigmentation with maturity.
 Sometimes black grizzled tabby Chausies will appear indistinguishable from solid black Chausies when the amount of grizzling is minimal.
 Exposure to strong sunlight, as with most black cats, can cause black Chausies to lighten slightly and appear brownish.

 Black grizzled tabbies are unique to the Chausie breed among domestic cats.
 The grizzled pattern comes from the jungle cat; it is never found in domestic cats unless they have F. chaus ancestors.
 The kittens are often born completely black, although occasionally they may have a bit of light colored fur on the chin or neck at birth.
 As the kittens get older, they begin to look more and more like tabbies.
 However, they are tabbies with black on black markings.
 That is, the background color is a sort of dark brownish black, and the markings, such as the mid-line stripe on the spine, are pure black.
 In addition, alternating bands of off-white appear on individual hairs in the background color.
 The bands are along the middle of each hair.
-The root of each hair is mousie gray, while the tip of each hair is black.
+The root of each hair is mousey gray, while the tip of each hair is black.
 The off-white banding or "ticking" usually appears first on the neck, chin, and belly, as well as the insides of the ears.
 Later, the grizzling will often extend up the sides from belly to almost the spine.
 In the most heavily grizzled cats, the grizzling extends over the back of the neck, on the face, and even on the legs and tail.
 Usually the grizzling is complete by age 3 years.
-The effect in the best cats is spectacular.
 Grizzling does have a wide range of expression, however, and some cats never have more than a few banded hairs in the ears or in one spot on the belly, occasionally not even that.

 Black ticked tabby Chausies have black ticking, black stripes on the inside of the upper legs and to a lesser extent on the outside, black rings on the tail, a black tail tip, and black tabby markings around the eyes.
 They are also known as brown ticked tabbies because, although the markings are black, the background color is brownish.
 The background color can vary in hue across a large range.
 While Chausie breeders try to avoid producing the very reddish brown background color seen in the Abyssinian breed, they do produce everything else in the range.
 Background color may be reddish gold, it may be a light golden brown, warm beige, cold beige, and even a very cool light gray with just a hint of brown in it.
-The latter is a very wild looking background color.
 Random polygenes influence the background color.
 Every time a black ticked tabby kitten is born, breeders start guessing what the background color will be, but it cannot be known for certain until the cat ages.